emmajanedrews/base-template/_posts/2017-11-28-what-not-to-do-when-listing-your-home.md

 **3. Not making your property presentable.**&nbsp; If you want to sell your home, it must look its best every single time it’s shown.
 Even a little bit of clutter can turn buyers off from your home.

 If you have any other questions or would like more information, feel free to give us a call or send us an email.
+Visit **[60seconds.ca](http://60seconds.ca/)** and get approved with our partners fast.
 We look forward to hearing from you soon.